Change is constant. Change is inevitable. The future is closer than ever. The future is digital.

 President Duterte’s Build Build Build program is a great start to have economic growth.
 But physical infrastructure is not enough.
 For the Philippines to maintain its growth and competitiveness, it needs digital infrastructure for digital transformation.
 It is indeed a tech revolution and the arms race is for digital talent.

-Aside from skills and infrastructure upgrade, Philippine mindset also needs to flex.
+Aside from skills and infrastructure upgrades, the Philippine mindset also needs to flex.
 Digital is a very different beast from traditional processes.
 Adaptability and hunger for learning will make individuals, companies, and countries not obsolete in the coming digital age.
 It’s basically thinking like AI.

 The question now is not if, but when.
 And the answer is sooner than you think.
 It’s important to always be future-proofed as the future may be just a day away.